Microcontroller: Higher integration

-Micro-controllers may not implement an external address or data bus as they integrate RAM and non-volatile memory on the same chip as the CPU.
+Microcontrollers may not implement an external address or data bus as they integrate RAM and non-volatile memory on the same chip as the CPU.
 Using fewer pins, the chip can be placed in a much smaller, cheaper package.

 Integrating the memory and other peripherals on a single chip and testing them as a unit increases the cost of that chip, but often results in decreased net cost of the embedded system as a whole.
 Even if the cost of a CPU that has integrated peripherals is slightly more than the cost of a CPU and external peripherals, having fewer chips typically allows a smaller and cheaper circuit board, and reduces the labor required to assemble and test the circuit board, in addition to tending to decrease the defect rate for the finished assembly.

-A micro-controller is a single integrated circuit, commonly with the following features:
+A microcontroller is a single integrated circuit, commonly with the following features: